rust-lang/rust-forge/src/compiler/membership.md

 # Membership
-This team discusses membership in the compiler team.

 There are currently two levels of membership:

 * members: regular contributors with r+ rights, bot privileges, and access to [infrastructure]
 * maintainers: members who have committed themselves to invest in the quality of the compiler and